AntonioSimonelli/Scheda/README.md

 # Scheda
-This application read a magnetic card from a card reader ans store data in a text file.
+This application read a magnetic card from a card reader and store data in a text file.

 At the end of read operation eject the card.